Jurupa Valley, California: Demographics

+The city of Jurupa Valley was incorporated in 2011 out of the amalgamation of nine communities: Belltown, Crestmore Heights CDP, Glen Avon CDP, Indian Hills, Jurupa Hills, Mira Loma CDP, Pedley CDP, Rubidoux CDP, and Sunnyslope CDP.

+2020 census

-According to the United States Census Bureau, as of 2020, the population was 105,053 with 71.4% of the population of Jurupa Valley being Hispanic or Latino, 20.6% of the population being White non-Hispanic, 3.2% of the population being Black or African American, 3.6% of the population being Asian, and 3.6% of the population is of two races or more.
+According to the United States Census Bureau, as of 2020, the population was 105,053 with 71.4% of the population of Jurupa Valley being Hispanic or Latino, 20.6% White non-Hispanic, 3.2% Black or African American, 3.6% Asian, and 3.6% of two races or more.